Tips for Graduates Entering the Workforce During COVID-19

 2. Consider short-term or unexpected work in the interim

-Depending on your financial situation, it may be necessary to consider short-term work or work outside your area of expertise while employers adjust to the coronavirus spread.
+Depending on your financial situation, it may be necessary to consider short-term work or work outside your area of expertise while public health restrictions remain in place.
 These jobs may not be the type of work you may have anticipated, but having an extra income can help you navigate this uncertainty after graduation with more confidence.
-Remote and in-person jobs actively hiring right now could include customer service representatives, warehouse distribution, grocery inventory and stocking and food delivery.
+Remote and in-person jobs actively hiring right now could include customer service representatives, warehouse distribution, grocery inventory, and stocking and food delivery.

 3. Prepare yourself for remote hiring and online networking alternatives

 Whether or not you are searching for jobs in your intended field, becoming comfortable with remote hiring and online networking alternatives could improve your ability to get hired.
-Virtual interviews are likely to become more popular in the short-term.
+Virtual interviews are likely how you’ll interview.
 Meanwhile, remote networking and professional social media accounts may become more important as professionals move increasingly online.

 Practicing mock video interviews and phone interviews with one other person and in a group with other people you trust can help prepare you for real remote hiring.
 Remote interviews and conferencing can have unexpected quirks that are not present during in-person interviews.
 For example, social cues to know when you can speak without interrupting someone during a video call may be different than a face-to-face conversation.

 Creating a professional presence on social media and on remote networking groups may also help you find opportunities and meet professionals in your chosen field while social distancing.
 Join professional interest and industry groups online and interact with similar professional social accounts to expand your network and improve your online profile.
 Networking, mentorship, and informational interviews can be done remotely and could help better prepare you to enter the workforce after graduation.